Morgan Fisher: British Lions and Solo works: 1977–1980

+Touring with Queen and move to Japan: 1982–present

-In addition he played with Queen on their 1982 tour of Europe, the first time they added an extra musician to their live shows.
-Freddie Mercury can be seen humorously introducing him to the audience just before the band's performance of "Crazy Little Thing Called Love", on the band's Queen on Fire - Live at the Bowl album.
+Burnt out after his two-year burst of solo recordings, Fisher took a few years break and travelled around Europe and Asia.
+After coming back to music, he played with Queen on their 1982 tour of Europe, the first time they added an extra musician to their live shows.
+Freddie Mercury can be seen humorously introducing him to the audience before the band's performance of "Crazy Little Thing Called Love", on the band's Queen on Fire – Live at the Bowl album.

-Fisher shared a flat with Mott the Hoople guitarist Mick Ralphs in Rusthall Avenue in Chiswick in 1973, then in 1976 moved to Canada Road, Acton, London and in 1978 to Linden Gardens in Notting Hill.
-Burnt out after his two-year burst of solo recordings, he then took a three-year "sabbatical", spending time in India, Belgium, and the USA, studying meditation, vegetarianism and macrobiotics.
-This led to his 1984 move to Japan, where he still lives.
+After further travels, Fisher moved to Japan in 1984, where he quickly realised that he had found the new home base he had been searching for ever since leaving London.
 There, he started to make ambient and improvised music, as well as becoming a successful TV commercial music composer, including songs written or arranged for Cat Power, Karin Krog, José Feliciano, Zap Mama and Swing Out Sister.
-Japanese artists he has worked with include Yoko Ono, Dip in the Pool, The Boom, Heat Wave, Shoukichi Kina, and Haruomi Hosono from Yellow Magic Orchestra.
-He also scored the Japanese anime/live-action hybrid film, Twilight of the Cockroaches (1987) and the documentary, A Zen Life: D.T.
+Japanese artists he has worked with include Yoko Ono, Dip in the Pool, the Boom, Heat Wave, Shoukichi Kina, and Haruomi Hosono from Yellow Magic Orchestra.
+He also scored the Japanese anime/live-action hybrid film Twilight of the Cockroaches (1987) and the documentary A Zen Life: D.T.
 Suzuki (2006).

 Starting in November 2003, Morgan performed 100 monthly solo improvisation concerts at the cutting-edge arts/music club Superdeluxe, in Roppongi, Tokyo.
 He called this concert series "Morgan's Organ", and has started to release live recordings of the series as downloads.
-The series ended in March 2013 and has been continued as "Morgan's Organ At Home" at his personal studio in Tokyo since June 2013.
-There he also began to host a series of "Morgan Salon" events inspired by the Salon (gathering) events in Paris in the 1920s, featuring creative individuals from other disciplines such as photography, poetry, Japanese traditional music, and sake-making.
+The series ended in March 2013 and has been continued as "Morgan's Organ at Home" at his personal studio in Tokyo since June 2013.
+There he also began to host a series of events at his own "Morgan Salon" room that he runs, inspired by the salon events in Paris in the 1920s, featuring creative individuals from other disciplines such as photography, poetry, Japanese traditional music, and sake-making.

 In 2005, he collaborated with German musician Hans-Joachim Roedelius (of Cluster and Harmonia) on the ambient album Neverless (on the Klanggalerie label).
+Between 2014 and 2020, Fisher contributed to four albums by Tom Guerra.
+The fourth Guerra album, titled "Sudden Signs of Grace", was made in the midst of the worldwide Covid-19 pandemic.
+The video for the title track features guest appearances including Fisher and a number of rock notables, including Hilton Valentine, Dan Baird, Christine Ohlman, G.E.
+Smith, Alvin Youngblood Hart, Jeff Pevar, and Kenny Aaronson.